About this project

 London Road stretches over two and a half miles, all the way from West Croydon to Norbury.
 It includes more than 1500 addresses, so this is certainly a very long-term project.
 I hope you’ll agree with me that it’s also a worthwhile and interesting one.

-My introduction post has more details of why I originally started doing this, and my interview with Croydonist has an overview of some of the more interesting London Road addresses I’ve covered so far.
+My introduction post has more details of why I originally started doing this, and my April 2017 interview with Croydonist has an overview of some of the more interesting London Road addresses I’d covered up to that point.

 How to cite this work